apsaltis/HDF-Workshop/README.md

     ````

 2. Integrating NiFi
-  - Step 1: Add a PublishKafka_0_10 processor to the canvas.
+  - Step 1: Add a PublishKafka_1_0 processor to the canvas.
-  - Step 2: Add a routing for the success relationship of the ReplaceText processor to the PublishKafka processor added in Step 1 as shown below:
+  - Step 2: Add a routing for the success relationship of the ReplaceText processor to the PublishKafka_1_0 processor added in Step 1 as shown below:

     ![Image](https://github.com/apsaltis/HDF-Workshop/raw/master/publishkafka.png)
-  - Step 3: Configure the topic and broker for the PublishKafka processor,
+  - Step 3: Configure the topic and broker for the PublishKafka_1_0 processor,
   where topic is meetup_rsvp_raw and broker is demo.hortonworks.com:6667.